-A few days ago, we published a guide that explained how to save commands in terminal itself and use them on demand.
-It was very useful for those who don't want to memorize a lengthy Linux command.
-Today, in this guide, we are going to see how to record everything you do in Terminal using ‘script’ command.
-You just ran command, or you created a directory, or you installed an application in Terminal.
-Script command simply saves whatever you do in the Terminal.
-You can then view them if you want to know what you did few hours or few days ago.
+We already published a guide that explained how to save commands in terminal itself and use them on demand.
+It is very useful for those who don't want to memorize a lengthy and complex Linux commands.
+Today, in this guide, we are going to see how to record everything you do in Terminal using script command.
+You might have run a command, or created a directory, or installed an application in Terminal.
+Script command simply saves whatever you did in the Terminal.
+You can then view them if you want to know what you've done a few hours or days ago.
 I know I know, we can use UP/DOWN arrow keys or history command to view previously running commands.
 However, you can't view the output of those commands.
 But, Script command records and displays complete terminal session activities.

-script command comes pre-installed on most modern Linux operating systems.
+The script command is part of the util-linux package on RPM-based systems and bsdutils package on DEB-based systems and it comes pre-installed on most modern Linux operating systems.
 So, let us not bother about the installation.

 Let us go ahead and see how to use it in real time.